Naqhid/Tracking-App/README.md

 This project was created with webpack=react flag from rails.

-1. Clone the project to your local directory
+1. Clone the project to your local directory.

 ```
  git clone git@github.com:men32z/learning-tracker-app.git